-In this extensive guide for aspiring product managers, Naimeesha Murthy, Product Leader and Founder of covers everything from the common types of product specializations, skills and competencies needed to become and succeed as a product manager and communities and opportunities to tap into to begin your journey.
+In this extensive guide for aspiring product managers, Naimeesha Murthy, Product Leader and Founder of Products by Women covers everything from the common types of product specializations, skills and competencies needed to become and succeed as a product manager and communities and opportunities to tap into to begin your journey.

 Before you begin your journey as a product manager, it’s best to begin with knowing what product management is and who a product manager is.
 Product management is a business process that aims to successfully execute the product life cycle: planning, developing, and managing the product or service.
 A product manager is the one who oversees the process and ensures the proper execution of product strategy to guarantee that the end users would receive quality product or service.